yhs666/mc-docs.zh-cn/articles/storage/scripts/storage-blobs-container-calculate-billing-size-powershell.md

 # before running this, you need to create a storage account, create a container,
 #    and upload some blobs into the container
 # note: this retrieves all of the blobs in the container in one command.
-#       connect Azure with Login-AzureRmAccount -Environment AzureChinaCloud before you run the script.
+#       connect Azure with Login-AzAccount -EnvironmentName AzureChinaCloud before you run the script.
+#       requests sent as part of this tool will incur transactional costs.
 # command line usage: script.ps1 -ResourceGroup {YourResourceGroupName} -StorageAccountName {YourAccountName} -ContainerName {YourContainerName}
 #

 param(
     [Parameter(Mandatory=$true)]